alandaiGit/BinaryWorldsLabWeb/README.md

 ### Project:

 #### ProjectCards.js
-- Responsible for the team member cards on the “Teams” page.
+- Responsible for the team member cards on the “Teams” page and the cards on the "Contact" page.

 #### Project.js
 - Responsible for the layout of the “Research” page.